ConeDragon/docs/building/tracks/new/add-first-exercise.md

 #### Add example implementation

-The example implementation file should contain the code requires to solve the tests.
+The example implementation file should contain the code required to solve the tests.

 #### Define the stub

-The stub file should have an _almost_ working solution to the tests, but with the "Hello, World!" text replaced with "Goodbye, Mars!".
+The stub file should have an _almost_ working solution to the tests but with the "Hello, World!" text replaced with "Goodbye, Mars!".
-Tip: just can copy-paste-modify the example solution.
+Tip: just copy-paste-modify the example solution.

 ### Update the exercise's author(s)